Future of Public Safety Scholars

 Dr. Rebecca Atkinson, Director of Programs and Partnerships, Future of Public Safety Initiative

-We are thrilled to have 5 students join our inaugural cohort.
+Five students joined our inaugural cohort.
 Learn more about the 2024 Cohort here.

 Scholars attend a weekly seminar during the Fall 2026 and Spring 2027 semesters as well as: